dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_effect.md

 ## A story

 This is a real story, with the industry and the names of the people involved changed.
 It's about a friend of mine named Daniella.
-Daniella is not just an account manager, she is actually one of the best on her field planet-wise.
-Because of her very busy schedule I talk to her almost once per year lately.
-Two years before, she was talking to me about why she would look for a job "soon":
+Daniella is one of the best account managers on her field at least in Europe.
+Because of her very busy schedule I lately meet her at about once per year.
+Two years before, she was talking to me about why she would look for changing companies "*soon*":

-*"When I joined the company almost everybody on our team was from Europe's south (note: lets [PIGS](http://en.wikipedia.org/wiki/PIGS_%28economics%29 'PIGS')), we was a range of client accounts and we were usually working long hours.
-After the company got established, it decided to stabilize the number of clients and it's expansion rate.
+*"When I joined the company almost everybody on our team was from Europe's south (say [PIGS](http://en.wikipedia.org/wiki/PIGS_%28economics%29 'PIGS')), we were handling a range of client accounts and were usually working long hours.
+After the first two years with the company established, the decided was made to stabilize the number of clients and acquisition rate.

-I found out that as old employees started leaving, in expected turnover rates, new hires were being paid more for less amount of work, while all of them are locals.
-This was treated one of the signals that I had to move on"*
+I found out that as old employees started leaving, in expected turnover rates, the new hires were being paid more for less amount of work.
+Also all the new hires are locals.
+This was one of the signals that I had to move on"*

-Following Daniella's posts on Facebook (:-[), I saw that some months later she is head of European operations on her sector for a large multinational.
-The multinational company though is based in a Scandinavian country.
-When I read her celebratory and it's subsequent posts, I couldn't help myself but wander if that would possible on a UK multinational.
+Following Daniella's posts on Facebook (:-[), I saw that some months later she is head of European operations for her sector in a large multinational.
+The multinational though is a company based in Scandinavia.
+When I read her celebratory post and the subsequent ones, I couldn't help myself but wonder if the same story would possible on a UK multinational.

-I have heard many stories, I also have some mine.
-This is the most descriptive one of the "Kiske effect".
+I have heard many stories, I also have mine.
+This though describes best the "Kiske effect".

 ## Analysis